MediciHouse07/Learning_Records/FM_05_statistics_110.md

 - hyper geometric proof

 ### Lecture 22 <br>

+2023/08/20

+0000<->1500

+- beta is a family of distributions
+- often used as prior for a parameter in (0,1)
+- conjugate prior
+- posterior
+- integrate over on p, does not depend on p

 2022/04/06: finished,
 100 mins, hyper geom(w,b,n), withoug replacement binomial;
 540 mins, finite population correction;